 For information on train times and fares on all these routes, you can call National Rail Enquiries on 08457 484950, or visit their website at www.nationalrail.co.uk.

 From Matlock and Buxton, regular bus services will take you into the heart of the Peak District.

-From Derby, Nottingham and Manchester you could catch the TransPeak bus service, which runs right through the heart of the Peak District, calling at Rowsley, Haddon Hall, Bakewell, Ashford in the Water, Taddington, Chelmorton, and all bus stops between.
+From Derby or Manchester you could catch the TransPeak bus service, which runs right through the heart of the Peak District, calling at Rowsley, Haddon Hall, Bakewell, Ashford in the Water, Taddington, Chelmorton, and all bus stops between.

 Further south, it's easy to get to the Peak District from East Midlands Airport.
 A regular bus service runs from East Midlands Airport to Derby from where you can get to the Peak District by train or bus.